Get a Library Card

 - Maryland property owners who live out-of-state and can provide a copy of a current Maryland property tax bill

-All out-of-state library cards expire one year from registration.
+All Non-Maryland Resident library cards expire one year from registration.